dragonscale-ai/book-mas/docs/ch_6/sec_6-3.md

 To support these workflows, modern agentic systems include monitoring and oversight tools.
 Dashboards provide real-time visibility into agent states, task queues, and decision outcomes.
 Review panels offer granular inspection of individual agent actions, including input parameters, intermediate reasoning traces, and generated outputs.
 These panels enable approvers to trace how a decision was made and intervene if needed.
 Audit trails capture the complete history of agent behavior, making it possible to reconstruct workflows, trace accountability, and satisfy regulatory requirements.

 Regulatory frameworks such as SOX, HIPAA, and GDPR all require traceability and control over automated decisions.
-Agentic systems must comply by default, not as an afterthought.
+Agentic systems must comply by default.
 The ability to enforce task verification and document approvals is essential for adoption in sectors with governance mandates.

 By combining approval gates, monitoring tools, and audit trails, developers can ensure that agentic workflows remain under supervision without sacrificing efficiency.
 These mechanisms allow agents to operate autonomously, but reintroduce human judgment when stakes or uncertainty increase.
 In doing so, they make the system more resilient, traceable, and trustworthy.

 ## Visualizing Agent Decision-Making for Governance and Confidence

-As multi-agent systems take on increasingly autonomous roles within enterprise workflows, the need to understand how and why decisions are made becomes a foundational requirement, not only for debugging and development, but also for compliance, auditing, and user trust.
+As multi-agent systems take on increasingly autonomous roles within enterprise workflows, the need to understand how and why decisions are made becomes a foundational requirement for compliance, auditing, and user trust.
 Visualizing how agents make decisions helps connect model behavior with meaningful human oversight.
 It turns opaque decision processes into understandable views that can be reviewed and audited.

 There are several effective techniques for rendering these decision paths.
 One common approach is the use of directed graphs that show agent interactions across a task sequence.
 Each node in the graph represents an agent invocation or decision point, while edges capture tool calls, data handoffs, or inter-agent communication.
 By walking the graph, a human reviewer can trace the evolution of the system's behavior from input to final response, observing where decisions branched, were delegated, or retried.